NCSU-High-Powered-Rocketry-Club/AirbrakesV2/README.md

 ```
 AirbrakesV2/
 ├── airbrakes/
-|   ├── data_handling/
-│   │   ├── [files related to the processing of data ...]
 |   ├── hardware/
 │   │   ├── [files related to the connection of the pi with hardware ...]
 |   ├── mock/